ibm-cloud-docs/apiconnect/ha-dr.md

 For critical API traffic, IBM recommends that you deploy an API in at least two regions and globally load balance the regions.
 You can configure global load balancing with a technology such as {{site.data.keyword.cis_full}} ({{site.data.keyword.cis_short}}). {{site.data.keyword.cis_short}} provides health checking and routing rules to ensure that API traffic is automatically routed to the nearest healthy region.
 For more information about global load balancing, see the [Global Load Balancer (GLB) documentation](/docs/infrastructure/cis?topic=cis-global-load-balancer-glb-concepts).

-For information about high availability and disaster recovery standards in {{site.data.keyword.Bluemix_notm}}, see [How do I ensure zero downtime?](/docs/overview?topic=overview-zero-downtime#zero-downtime).
+For information about high availability and disaster recovery standards in {{site.data.keyword.Bluemix_notm}}, see [How IBM Cloud ensures high availability and disaster recovery](/docs/overview?topic=overview-zero-downtime#zero-downtime).
 You can also find information about [Service Level Agreements](/docs/overview?topic=overview-zero-downtime#SLAs).